 - Annual Pass: $55 per vehicle for concession cardholders (all parks in WA)

 Leisure travellers may use the rail access roads but must obtain and carry a 30 day permit.
 The permit may be obtained online, but is also available from:

 Uunguu Visitor Pass - Mitchell Falls Region

 Visitors to Mitchell Falls are required to have an Uunguu Visitor Pass (UVP), which can be purchased online at wunambalgaambera.org.au before arriving as there is no public internet/phone access on Wunambal Gaambera Country.

 The Department of Biodiversity, Conservation and Attractions no longer charges national park entry fees at Mitchell River National Park although camping fees still apply.

 If you are travelling with a tour group, your tour operator will arrange the visitor pass on your behalf.
 If you are travelling on a private vessel, charter aircraft or are a bushwalker, please be aware that you will also need to have the relevant Uunguu Visitor Pass.

 For more information and to purchase your Uunguu Visitor Pass online, please click here.

-Entry Permits (free) are required for transit through Aboriginal Reserves, including Kalumburu, and can be obtained online from the Department of Aboriginal Affairs, or call 1300 651 077.
+An Entry Permit (free) is also required for transit through Aboriginal Reserves, including Kalumburu, and can be obtained online from the Department of Aboriginal Affairs, or call 1300 651 077.
 You should apply for this before you leave.

 It is important that you download/print all relevant passes, maps, guides and information before travel.
 Passes may also be purchased at Visitor Centres throughout the Kimberley region